kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_with_invalid_array/async_try_while_x007b_catch_x007d.md

 ✖ Missing an opening parentheses - '( - start: 8, end: 10
 ✖ Did you forgot a ']' to match the `[` token? - start: 10, end: 15
 ✖ 'try' expected - start: 10, end: 15
+✖ Missing an opening parentheses - '( - start: 15, end: 16
+✖ Expected a `;` - start: 22, end: 26
-✖ Missing an opening parentheses - '( - start: 22, end: 26
+✖ Missing an opening parentheses - '( - start: 32, end: 34
-✖ 'try' expected - start: 34, end: 40
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 40, end: 42
-✖ The parser expected to find a '}' to match the '{' token here - start: 42, end: 42
+✖ Declaration or statement expected - start: 42, end: 42

 ```